-''' from locust import User, TaskSet, task, between
+''' from locust import User, task, between

-class MyTaskSet(TaskSet):
+class MyUser(User):

 @task

 def my_task(self):

 print("executing my_task")

-class MyUser(User):

-tasks = [MyTaskSet]

-wait_time = between(5, 15)
+wait_time = between(5, 15) '''

-'''

-The wait\time method should return a number of seconds (or fraction of a second) and can also be declared on a TaskSet class, in which case it will only be used for that TaskSet.
+The wait_time method should return a number of seconds (or fraction of a second) and can also be declared on a TaskSet class, in which case it will only be used for that TaskSet.

-It's also possible to declare your own wait\time method directly on a User or TaskSet class.
+It's also possible to declare your own wait_time method directly on a User or TaskSet class.
 The following User class would start sleeping for one second and then one, two, three, etc.

 '''

-class MyLocust(Locust):
+class MyUser(User):

-task_set = MyTaskSet

 last_wait_time = 0

 def wait_time(self):

 self.last_wait_time += 1

 return self.last_wait_time

+...

 '''

-2.1.1.2 The weight attribute
+2.1.1.2 weight attribute